 5. Get Enough Sleep

-• Establish a Routine: Create a consistent sleep schedule by going to bed and waking up at the same time each day.
-This can improve sleep quality and help regulate appetite hormones.
+- Create Routine : Establish a routine by going to sleep and waking at the same times each day.
+It can help improve the quality of sleep and regulate hormones that affect appetite.

 6. Stay Hydrated